City of Nottingham Water Department

 Acquisition of the water company by the Corporation was first considered in 1852, but the water company resisted the proposals, and when Marriott Ogle Tarbotton was appointed as Borough Engineer in 1859, he had more serious issues to contend with, including sewage disposal and upgrading the infrastructure of a town which had expanded very rapidly in a short period.
 Takeover eventually happened in 1880, when the Nottingham Corporation Water Department was created, and Tarbotton commissioned the building of Papplewick Pumping Station, which was completed in 1884.
 Boughton Pumping Station, which was opened in 1905, was the last to use large-diameter wells, as other sites used boreholes.
 The first of these was at Burton Joyce, started at a similar time to Boughton, but completed in 1898.

 Nottingham became a city in 1897, and the water department was renamed as the City of Nottingham Water Department in 1912.
 The Corporation co-operated with Derby, Leicester, Sheffield and Derbyshire County, to create the Derwent Valley Water Board in 1899.
 Plans to construct reservoirs in the Derwent Valley in Derbyshire came to fruition in 1912 when Howden Reservoir was completed, although Nottingham did not use the water until 1917, due to quality issues.
-Ladybower Reservoir followed in 1945, and Derwent Reservoir in 1960.
+Derwent Reservoir followed in 1916, and Ladybower Reservoir in 1945.
 Five more borehole stations were built between 1945 and 1969, and steam engines were replaced by electric pumps in the 1960s.
 A new works and reservoir at Church Wilne on the Derwent was completed in 1967, but the planned reservoir at Carsington Water took until 1992 to complete.
 Meanwhile, water supply and sewerage ceased to be the responsibility of the City of Nottingham, and became part of the remit of the Severn Trent Water Authority in 1974.
 Following privatisation of the water industry in 1989, the responsibility passed to Severn Trent Water, one of ten water and sewage companies in England and Wales.